 - Building capacity and practices (of parents, caregivers, family members, educators, and diverse discipline practitioners) to promote health, safety, and social-emotional competencies

-- Focusing on robust two generation approaches to improve maternal and child health outcomes
+- Focusing on robust two generation approaches that target parent well-being and child outcomes

 - Improving access to and facility with systems of care data so that interdisciplinary teams engage ineffective data-based intervention planning and monitoring

-- Capitalizing on early life development and learning to optimize lifelong health outcomes
+- Capitalizing on early life development and learning to optimize lifelong health MCH outcomes

 The MCCHD is home to the following:

-- National SafeCare Training and Research Center, implementing nationwide the SafeCare© model, an evidence- based home visitation family support program that has been shown to reduce child maltreatment among families with a history for maltreatment or with risk factors for maltreatment.
+- National SafeCare Training and Research Center, which provides training and implementation support nationally and internationally for the SafeCare© model, an evidence- based parenting program that has been shown to reduce child maltreatment among families with a history for maltreatment or with risk factors for maltreatment